jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Agenda Notes:

-* We need to assign this to someone.
-It's *N/A* right now in the heading.

 Tasks:

 * *Everyone* able to sign up as individual and agency members.
 * *Everyone* to encourage agencies and friends  to sign up as individual and agency members.
 * *Everyone* able to try to donate R 100 / R 200 per month.
+* *Riaan* to follow up with the project managers

 Minutes:

-*
+* *Renate* and *Robin* will post messages to the newsletter and groups.drupal.org/South-Africa

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================